bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **catchError**<**T**>(`onError`: function): *[ObservableOperatorLike](interfaces/observableoperatorlike.md)‹T, T›*

-Returns an `ObservableLike` which catches errors produced by source and either continues with the `ObservableLike` returned from the `onError` callback or propagates the error if void is returned.
+Returns an `ObservableLike` which catches errors produced by the source and either continues with the `ObservableLike` returned from the `onError` callback or propagates the error if void is returned.